New COVID variant Omicron prompts fresh travel curbs across the world

 While much remains to be learned about the new variant, researchers are concerned that it may be more resistant to the protection provided by vaccines and could mean that the pandemic lasts for longer than anticipated.

-Cases involving the omicron variant have already been confirmed on multiple continents, with Germany, Italy, the Czech Republic, Belgium, Israel and Hong Kong all reporting cases in recent days.
+Cases involving the omicron variant have already been confirmed on multiple continents, with the Netherlands, Denmark, Germany, Italy, the Czech Republic, Belgium, Israel and Hong Kong all reporting cases in recent days.